Binary constant-length substitutions and Mahler measures of Borwein polynomials: Introduction

 Theorem~\ref{main} is a statement relating the logarithmic Mahler measure of Borwein polynomials to Lyapunov exponents of binary constant-length substitutions.
 Depending on which object one is interested in, it can be used in a couple of different ways.
 As it reads above, if one has a binary substitution, one can easily compute the extremal Lyapunov exponents using the associated Borwein polynomial.
 Alternatively, if one has a Borwein polynomial, one can determine an associated binary constant-length substitution.
 This relationship can be exploited to give some general results about extremal Lyapunov exponents for certain binary substitutions.
 For example, one now has a rather general result considering \emph{bijective} substitutions, which are the substitutions where the letters in the words $w^{}_0$ and $w^{}_1$ are different at each position.
-Smyth's result \cite{Smy71} implies the following consequence of Theorem~\ref{main}, in conjunction with Lemma~\ref{lem:subst-per} below.
+Now, \cite[Cor.~1.2]{BHM} in conjunction with Lemma~\ref{lem:subst-per} below implies the following consequence of Theorem~\ref{main}; see Example~\ref{ex:Little} for more details.